hashicorp/actions-docker-build/README.md

 such tarball artifacts are produced in typical usage.

-The resultant artifacts are pulled by private downstream processes which group them together as multi-arch maniefsts before publishing them.
+The resultant artifacts are pulled by private downstream processes which group them together as multi-arch manifests before publishing them.

 ## Usage

 ### First Build Product Binaries

-For our purposes as HashiCorp, the product images we build must always COPY a local product binary, rather than pulling a binary from elsewhere.
+For our purposes at HashiCorp, the product images we build must always COPY a local product binary, rather than pulling a binary from elsewhere.
 Therefore, prior to calling this action, you should have already built a product binary matching the target platform of the docker image, zipped it